Tag: beliefs

 The nature and danger of belief

 I should have been spending time on Netflix – but over the last few hours (near midnight on 22nd Jan 2022), I came across the video below (which could disappear).
-It’s about Dawkins among a panel and a bunch of people in the audience.
-This triggered me to explore –Read More
+It is about Dawkins among a panel and a bunch of people in the audience.
+This triggered me to explore – again – the nature ...

 Knock on the door